Skip to Main Content

 Wikipedia is not considered an appropriate source for college-level assignments.

 In fact, you should avoid citing any tertiary sources in your research.
 Instead, look at the References and Bibliography sections in Wikipedia entries and consider using those sources instead.
+These sources may be traced back to the OCC library with LibKey Nomad browser extension.

 Be aware: just because something is cited in a Wikipedia article does not mean it is "scholarly" or appropriate for your assignment.
 When in doubt, ask a librarian or your professor.